denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 * an \<xxx\>-SER.txt file, which contains the corresponding SER ratings;

 * an \<xxx\>-FPGXnoU-ratings.txt file, which contains the corresponding FGPX ratings with rules for uniqueness disabled.
 (FPGX is a faster version of SER, with some problems of isomorphism-dependency corrected and with rules for uniqueness de-activated.
-It is now included in the PROGRAMS folder, where more details about it can be found in the local README.md file.).<br><br>
+It is now included in the PROGRAMS folder, where more details about it can be found in the local README.md file.).<br>

+Moreover, each of the first 10 folders contains a \<xxx\>-gB-ratings.txt file for the corresponding gB-ratings.<br><br>